curiouzs/aiagent/README.md

         Override for appropriate subclasses of Agent and Thing.""" return False

     def TableDrivenAgentProgram(table):
         """
-    [Figure 2.7]
         This agent selects an action based on the percept sequence.
         It is practical only for tiny domains.
         To customize it, provide as table a dictionary of all {percept_sequence:action} pairs.
         """
         percepts = []

     def program(percept):
         action =None